 Overview and History

-Te Araroa - The Long Pathway - is a continuous 3,000 km walking track from Cape Reinga to Bluff.
+Te Araroa - New Zealand's Trail - is a continuous 3,000 km walking track from Cape Reinga to Bluff.

 Te Araroa’s boundaries are the natural boundaries of New Zealand itself.
 It starts and is brought to a natural halt against the sea.
 En route it explores New Zealand’s tombolos, its volcanoes, its range and mountain uplift, its rivers, lakes and valleys.
 Successful long trails overseas generally have a geographic and geological unity.
 Te Araroa’s variety is underpinned by the mightiest geology of all – tectonic plate subduction.
 When walking New Zealand, you are walking also the Pacific Plate boundary or – at least sometimes – along the Rim of Fire.